steaks/exceptions.js/README.md

 throw "Something went wrong!";

-//you can also report exceptions. new exceptions.Exception("Something went wrong!").report();
+//you can also report exceptions. new ex.Exception("Something went wrong!").report();

 //or throw an exception.
-throw new exceptions.Exception("Something went wrong!");
+throw new ex.Exception("Something went wrong!");

 //exceptions.js provides convienence methods that make code more readable. function myFunc(requiredArg) {
-    exceptions.throwIf(!requiredArg, "The requiredArg argument was not provided!!!"); }
+    ex.throwIf(!requiredArg, "The requiredArg argument was not provided!!!");
+}

 //and types that make errors more explicit function WillWriteInTheFuture() {
-    throw exceptions.NotImplementedException();
+    throw ex.NotImplementedException();
 }

 //and other useful features including support for inner exceptions,
 //ability to include extra data with your exceptions, abilities protect
 //against bursts or repeated exceptions
 ```